awahlig/python-pcre/README.md

 `end()` and `span()` are always indexes of the specified subject string. python-pcre takes care of any needed fixups resulting from internal UTF-8 conversions.

-Why
----

-I created python-pcre because I was unsatisfied with the performance of regular expression parser in `re`.
-PCRE has a fast parser written in C whereas `re`'s parser is written in pure Python (only the matching is done in C).
-As a result, Python libraries building and compiling many regular expressions at import time have long load-times on slower (embedded) systems.

-Most of the time such libraries can be sped up by simply replacing `import re` with `import pcre as re` (unless substitution is used).

 License